ssh_config

 able when the client or server depend on knowing when a connec-

-tion has become inactive.
+tion has become unresponsive.

 The default value is 3.
 If, for example, ServerAliveInterval